kalavai-net/kalavai-client/README.md

 Kalavai's goal is to make AI hardware accessible and affordable to all.
 We do it in two ways:

 1. The open source version can be used to pool any devices, for _commercial and non-commercial_ purposes.
 This is perfect as **a management layer for research groups and organisations** that already have hardware lying around and wish to unlock its power, without requiring a devops team.
-This AI clusters are free, secure and totally private.
+This AI pools are free, secure and totally private.

 2. Our [managed version](https://platform.kalavai.net) acts as a **social network for AI computing**, facilitating users to connect with the community's resources. _Think Reddit, but instead of memes, users share resources with inspiring projects._